KAI KT-1 Woongbi: Design

 The KT-1 can be equipped with either an analog or 'glass' cockpit configuration.
 Some variants feature additional avionics and systems, such as a night vision goggles (NVG)-compatible cockpit, head-up display (HUD), multi-function displays (MFD), GPS/inertial navigation system, mission computer, onboard oxygen generation system, a vapour-cycle environmental control system and hands-on-throttle-and-stick (HOTAS)-compatible controls.
 Avionics are provided by various foreign companies, including Elbit, Flight Vision and Thales.

 For light attack missions, the aircraft can carry various types of guns, bombs, rockets and missiles dependent upon customer requirements.
-Other equipment can include external fuel tanks, a centrally mounted forward-looking infrared (FLIRA) sensor and a laser range finder.
+Other equipment can include external fuel tanks, a centrally mounted forward-looking infrared (FLIR) sensor and a laser range finder.

 Operational history

 The Republic of Korea Air Force (ROKAF) is the primary customer for the type.
 During 2000, the first KT-1 Woongbi was handed over to the ROKAF; deliveries had originally been scheduled to commence two years earlier.
 By the end of that year, eight aircraft had been delivered to the service; reportedly, a rate of production of two aircraft per month had been achieved by this point.
 By November 2003, the assembly line was reportedly about to be put on hold following the completion of the ROKAF's order; however, KAI aimed to restart production within two-three years based upon follow-on orders.
 However, a follow-on ROKAF order for 20 aircraft was received that same month.
 The majority of the ROKAF's fleet can be armed with both gun pods and rockets, which are intended to be used for weapons training.

 One of the first export customers for the KT-1 was Indonesia.
 During early 2001, Indonesia exchanged 8 CASA/IPTN CN-235 transport aircraft for 12 KT-1 trainers.
 On 25 April 2003, the first KT-1 was delivered to Indonesia, a move which represented the first Korean aircraft export; commenting at the time, KAI stated that it was presently in negotiations for a 13-trainer follow-on order.
 During early 2011, reported emerged that Indonesia was interested in further acquisitions, but South Korean officials denied that any further barter deals had been agreed.
-During November 2018, three additional KT-1B aircraft were ordered for the Indonesian Air Force (IAF).
+During November 2018, three additional KT-1B aircraft were ordered for the Indonesian Air Force (IDAF).

-In addition to its use as a basic trainer, the IAF have equipped their Jupiter Aerobatic Team with the KT-1.
+In addition to its use as a basic trainer, the Indonesian Air Force have equipped their Jupiter Aerobatic Team with the KT-1.
 On 15 March 2015, a serious midair collision occurred during a practice session for Malaysia's Langkawi International Maritime and Aerospace Exhibition.
 Initial reports stated that all four pilots survived the collision.